52nd Street (band): Something's Going On

 Their second and final album, Something's Going On, was released in 1987.
 It was not a commercial success, although "I'll Return" reached No. 79 on the US R&B Chart.
 The album and single failed to chart in the UK.
 One other single from the album was released, "Are You Receiving Me?".
 In 1988, the group, minus Dennison, released one last unsuccessful single as 52nd Street, "Say You Will".

 In late 1987, Dennison co-wrote the dance hit single "Girls Can Jak Too" with his sister Susan (released under the name 'Zuzan'), produced by Mike Pickering.

 Cool Down Zone

 In 1990, Charlemagne and Bowry re-emerged under the name Cool Down Zone.
 They invited 52nd Street's live drummer Mike Wilson to join, and they released the album New Direction.
 They released two singles from the album; "Heaven Knows" and "Waiting For Love".
-"Heaven Knows" reached No. 52 on the UK Singles Chart.
+"Heaven Knows" reached No. 52 on the UK Singles Chart and "Waiting For Love" No. 97.
 They released two more singles, "Lonely Hearts" in 1992 and "Essential Love" in 1993, before disbanding.
 Tony Henry went on to form FR'Mystery, releasing music on the imprint Gwarn Records between 1991 and 1994.